 Stovepipe Wells Village is a place where you can spend a night, have a swim in the swimming pool and have something to eat.
 Naturally, you can also buy petrol for your further journey along and across the Valley.
 The carts here are museum exhibits and they are a nice addition to the otherwise monotonous view;)

-We decided to take a one-way drive down Titus Canyon, which is 40 km long.
+Below are sand dunes near Stovepipe Wells - it is a desert after all: We decided to take a one-way drive down Titus Canyon, which is 40 km long.
 It took us over 2 hours.
 Hopefully, the picture gives you an idea of the type of rock in which waters have carved the canyon:

 Below is a panorama of the Canyon.
 The car is slowly descending 1.5 km down to the bottom of the picturesque Canyon.
 Click on it to see the colors and forms (S):

 Here is a beautiful contrast of the color of the rocks and the sky.
-It is amazing how many shades of red nature has to offer (S):
+It is amazing how many shades of red nature has to offer (S): On the way down the Canyon we pass a ghost-town: the sign explains everything:

 It must have been quite a journey for postmen to reach Leadfield, which had a very inconvenient location.
 No wonder they gave up on it after a year or so.
 This is what has remained of the once populated area (I actually went up there to peep inside the buildings, scary though the walk was because of scorpions and snakes which live there):